fleiflei/acf-admin-columns/readme.txt

 == Usage: ==

 1. Install ACF and this plugin (see below)
-2. In ACF open/create your "field group" within ACF and note the post type that this field group applies to (at the bottom).
+2. In ACF open/create a "field group" and open any field for editing (see exceptions below).
-3. Open any field for editing (see exceptions below).
+3. Enable the "Admin Column" option in the field settings.
-4. Enable the "Admin Column" option in the field settings.
+4. Specify the desired column position (optional).
-5. Specify the desired column position (optional).
+5. Specify the desired column width (optional).
 6. Save the field group and go to the "All posts" view of the post type or taxonomy (e.g. "Posts > All Posts", or "Pages > All Pages") and notice the newly added column for your field.

 == Excluded ACF Fields ==